cnbbooks/lfe-manual/source/index.html.md

 rebar3 lfe repl
 ```

-## Creating Projects
+## Creating Libraries

 The `rebar3_lfe` plugin is capable of creating several common project layouts.
-The following sub-sections provide details on those that are currently
+This and following sections provide details on those that are currently
 supported.

-### Library

 Library projects are those with no running applications or scripts; they simply
 provide some core bit of functionality intended for use by applications,